rdk/p2rank/distro/models/readme.txt

 The feature extraction has to be executed with the same parameters.

-dafault.model   ... for PRANK  (rescoring),   trained on bench-fpocket.ds dataset with config default.groovy
-p2rank_a.model ... for P2RANK (predictions), trained on bench-fpocket.ds dataset with config default-predict.groovy
+p2rank_a.model ... for P2RANK (predictions), trained on bench-fpocket.ds dataset with config default.groovy
-norfolk.model  ... for P2RANK (predictions), trained on bench-fpocket.ds dataset with config
+prank.model    ... for PRANK  (rescoring),   trained on bench-fpocket.ds dataset with config default-rescore.groovy